Juddymwai/Blog-ruby/README.md

 * HTML - has been used to display the app.
 * CSS - has been used to style the User Interface.
 * React- has been used to make single web page applications
+* Ruby- has been used to develop the backend of the app.
+For instances active record has been used to interact with thhe database

 ## Licence
 Copyright (c) [2022] [Judy Mwai]